khajdari/WhoopsPay/README-Docker.md

 ### Common Issues

 **Container keeps restarting with "Cannot find package 'vite'" error:**
-- Fixed by adding vite to production dependencies
+- Fixed by installing all dependencies in production stage (not just --only=production)
+- vite is now available in the production container
 - Solution: `docker-compose build --no-cache whoopspay`

 **Build fails with "dist/client not found" error:**